kessler7w7/PocketMine-Genisys-API-2.0.0-iTX-1.9.3-for-Minecraft-PE-0.15.10/README.md

-# PocketMine-MP Genisys API 2.0.0 (iTX 1.9.3) for Minecraft PE/Pocket Edition 0.15.10 Version.
+# PocketMine-MP Genisys API 2.0.0 (iTX 1.9.3) for Minecraft PE/Pocket Edition 0.15.10 Version 🇧🇷

 This is a uncontinued Genisys-80faae0 Kyrios project.